- By Bob Blancato

 Part of the Election 2016 Special Report

-Earlier this month, I traveled to Texas to speak at an aging conference.
+Earlier in October, I traveled to Texas to speak at an aging conference.
 As I got ready to begin my remarks, I connected where I was to the 2016 presidential election.
 I was in the city of Longview, which should be the focus — that is, a “long view” — but sadly, is not.

 We have endured two presidential debates.
 Some, like me, hoped the second’s Town Hall format might elicit questions from real people about real issues.
 It did — but only to a limited extent.